Codesai/website/_i18n/es/_posts/2022-11-04-code-smells-taxonomies-and-catalogs-english.md

 <figcaption><strong>Mäntylä et al taxonomy 2006.</strong></figcaption>
 </figure>

 What is interesting is not so much the discussion of which category each smell should fall into, but rather to start thinking that a given smell can have different types of effects on the code and the relationships between these effects.
-In fact, subsequent classifications from the point of view of the effect of a smell on the code consider it more useful not to lose the information that a smell can produce several effects.
+In fact, subsequent classifications from the point of view of the effect of a smell on the code ("*obstruction*") consider it more useful not to lose the information that a code smell can produce several effects.
 This leads to no longer considering categories as exclusive, which makes it possible that the same smell can fall into several categories.

 <a name="jerzyk_taxonomy_2022"></a>